keziah55/DetectorBank/README.md

 The full documentation, including [examples](https://keziah55.github.io/DetectorBank/PythonExamples.html) can be found [here](https://keziah55.github.io/DetectorBank/).

+A simple GUI application for basic DetectorBank usage can be found [here](https://github.com/keziah55/detectorbank-gui).

 Materials relating to the development of the DetectorBank and the OnsetDetector can be found [here](https://github.com/keziah55/ExtraThesisMaterial).